Frequently Asked Questions

 Right, those ads are added by the Disqus plugin.
 They’re not part of the site.
 I don’t make any income from them.
 To get rid of them, I’d need to pay a subscription to Disqus.
 It’s 12$ a month to go ad-free, and, as I’ve stated, this site is not monetized, so I don’t really want to pay it.
 If they really bother you, you can use my Ko-fi account to send me $12 monthly, and I’ll pay it forward to Disqus.

 In the meantime, you can feel free to use an adblocker.
-The downside is that they often hide traffic, so I don’t know someone visited.
-That’s mostly just an ego problem for me, but if I get the impression that I don’t have a readership, what would be the point of keeping the site up?
+The downside is that they often hide traffic, so I don’t know that someone visited.
+That’s mostly just an ego problem for me, but if I get the impression that we don’t have a readership, what would be the point of keeping the site up?
 Still, ads suck.